MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium.md

 If an app is backed by premium capacity (i.e. it was published from an app workspace that is currently assigned to Premium), the published app can then be used by any user in your organization regardless of the license they are assigned.

 ### Shared capacity
-By default, your workspace will be in shared capacity.
+By default, your workspace is in a shared capacity.
 This includes your personal *My workspace* along with App workspaces.
-A Shared capacity is the experience you are used to with Power BI, where your workloads run on computational resources shared by other customers.
+Shared capacity is the experience you are used to with Power BI, where your workloads run on computational resources shared by other customers.

 <a name="premiumskus"/>